-He has published extensively in the field of computational hydro-environmental modelling and has delivered numerous keynote and external lectures world-wide.
-He has worked extensively on providing specialist advice, to industry and government departments, on a wide range of water environmental impact assessment (EIA) projects, both in the UK and overseas; for example, he was involved in an international high profile court case (Malaysia v.
-Singapore, 2003) and in the follow up EIA study.
-He has also interacted extensively with consulting engineering companies and regulatory agencies, through the provision of his hydro-environmental computer models.
+He has received many awards for his research, has published extensively in the field of hydro-environmental modelling and has delivered over 50 keynote and 550 external lectures to a wide range of audiences in the UK and world-wide.
+He has worked extensively on providing specialist advice to industry and government agencies, on a wide range of water EIA projects, both in the UK and overseas.
+For example, he was Co-Chair of a Group of Experts in an international high profile court case (Malaysia v.
+Singapore, 2003) and in the follow up major EIA study.
+He has also interacted extensively with consulting engineering companies and regulatory agencies, through the provision of his hydro-environmental computer models for EIA studies.

 He has also participated extensively in TV and Press interviews, on a wide range of topics, most notably: the Severn Barrage, tidal lagoons, flooding, and global water security.